FelipeGdM/imx219_83_jetson_driver/README.md

 This package provides a driver to use IMX219-83 stereo camera with a Jetson platform with ROS 2.
 It uses OpenCV alongside a GStreamer pipeline to get the images from the camera connected through 2 CSI connections.

+Official docs for this camera can be found [here](https://www.waveshare.com/wiki/IMX219-83_Stereo_Camera).
+No information about hardware syncronization is given, so this package tries to sync both images via software with OpenCV's `grab()/retrieve()`

 To launch the node, just run

 ```bash